On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Introduction

 \section{Introduction}

-The purpose of this work is to study well--posedness and approximation results, on weighted spaces, for some models of non--Newtonian fluids on convex polyhedral domains.
-To be specific we will study the following problem
+The purpose of this work is to study well-posedness and approximation results, on weighted spaces, for some models of non-Newtonian fluids on convex polyhedral domains.
+To be specific, we will study the following problem